litestar-org/api-performance-tests/README.md

 To execute the tests:

 1. clone the repo
+2. make sure to install `curl`
-2. run `./test.sh`
+3. run `./test.sh`

-The test.sh script will create a virtual environment and install the dependencies for you.
+The test.sh script will create a virtual environment and install the dependencies for you using poetry.

+**Notes**:

-note: the repository is set to use python 3.10+ so make sure to have it available in your environment.
+- the repository is set to use python 3.10+ so make sure to have it available in your environment.
+- if poetry is not installed on your system, it will be installed by the script.

+## Updating Dependencies

+To update the dependencies simply run `poetry update` - this command is run as part of the test script as well.

 ## Contributing